-The HWCAAG are members of GACC and we fully agree with the conclusion of a recent research study for GACC carried out by the Dutch research agency To70 which found that: 'The percentage of annoyed residents is likely to be higher in areas with low ambient noise than in high ambient noise areas.
+Many HWCAAG member councils are members of GACC and fully agree with the conclusion of a recent research study for GACC carried out by the Dutch research agency To70 which found that: 'The percentage of annoyed residents is likely to be higher in areas with low ambient noise than in high ambient noise areas.
 It can be misleading to compare noise annoyance between different airports, when these local differences are not taken into account.
-Hence, the local difference between ambient noise levels should always be taken into account when calculating the annoyance.'
+Hence, the local difference between ambient noise levels should always be taken into account when calculating the annoyance.'4

-And further to the GACC view the HWCAAG believe such seasonal variation in the night flight regime at Gatwick believe relying on an annual average is not only meaningless it is extremely misleading.
-The nature of the schedule at GAL means that not only should a seasonal average be taken but also a peak average of the three busiest days of the week.
+And further to the GACC view, HWCAAG believes that such seasonal variation in the night flight regime at Gatwick believe relying on an annual average is not only meaningless it is extremely misleading.
+The nature of the schedule at Gatwick means that not only should a seasonal average be taken but also a peak average of the three busiest days of the week.
 Thresholds should be set at N20 LMax60db, and Lnight 40db.